Last Mountain Creek

-River course
+Description

-At the southernmost point of Last Mountain Lake, there's Valeport Marsh and a dyke that helps control the lake's water levels.
-Last Mountain Creek flows out of the lake at the dyke and runs along the east side of the marsh and follows Highway 20 until it meets the Qu'Appelle River at the village of Craven and highways 641 and 729.
+At the southernmost point of Last Mountain Lake, there is the Valeport Dam (50.7292°N 104.8601°W) and associated dykes that help control the lake's water levels.
+The dam was built in 1939, upgraded in 1958, and is 3.7 m high.
+It is owned and operated by the Saskatchewan Water Security Agency.
+Last Mountain Creek flows out of the lake at the dam and runs through Valeport Marsh following Highway 20 until it meets the Qu'Appelle River at the village of Craven and Highways 641 and 729.
 Wascana Creek meets the Qu'Appelle River just west and upstream from the mouth of Last Mountain Creek.

 Tributaries

 Other than Last Mountain Lake and Valeport Marsh, no named tributaries flow into Last Mountain Creek.
 Several tributaries flow into Last Mountain Lake, though, including Arm River, Lewis Creek, and Lanigan Creek.